frankfg94/globalChatExtended/README.md

 ### Functionnalities
-* Modern UI
-* Send / Receive messages from a specific user
+Must have :

-* Send / Receive messages from a specific chat room
+	* Send / Receive messages in a general chat room	(Week 1)
-* Translate automatically your messages
+	* Translate automatically your messages (Week 1)
+	* Modern UI (Week 1)

+Should have :

-* Simple login system with an username and a language
+	* Simple login system with an username and a language (End of week 1)
+	* Send / Receive messages from a specific user (End of week 1)
+	* Send / Receive messages from a specific chat room (End of week 1)

+Nice to have :

+	* Edit chat rooms (Week 2)
+	* Animations (Week 2)

 ### Technologies